 If you are thinking about estate planning, there are a lot of options available for ensuring your assets are protected and your family is taken care of once you’ve died.
 One of these options is to store your assets in a living trust.
 This article will provide information for anyone considering forming a living trust in Maryland, with a step-by-step guide to the process and a look at why you may or may not want to create a living trust.
-If you are starting the estate planning process, you might want to find a financial advisor to help you.
-SmartAsset offers a free financial advisor matching service to help you find the right financial advisor for you.
+If you are starting the estate planning process, you might want to find a financial advisor who can help you.

 How to Create a Living Trust in Maryland